Rockdale Ilinden FC

-Rockdale Ilinden Football Club (formerly known as the Rockdale City Suns Football Club from 1992 to 2020) is an Australian semi-professional soccer club based in Sydney suburb of Rockdale.
-Founded in 1969, by Australian Macedonian, the club competes in the highest men's competition in New South Wales, the National Premier League NSW.
-The club's home ground is Ilinden Sports Centre, located in the suburb of Rockdale, New South Wales.
+Rockdale Ilinden Football Club (commonly known as Rockdale City Suns Football Club from 1992 to 2020) is an Australian semi-professional soccer club based in the suburb of Rockdale, Sydney.
+Founded in 1969, by Macedonian Australians, the club competes in the highest men's competition in New South Wales, the National Premier Leagues NSW.
+The club's home ground is Ilinden Sports Centre, located in Rockdale, New South Wales.